wp-plugins/catwalker/readme.txt

 Set the preference to use or not use the custom "Attributes" taxonomy on the Writing Settings page.

 == Changelog ==

+= 1.2.3 =

+Fixes bug that could limit the number of posts from a given category displayed on administrative side.

 = 1.2.2 =